 RECOGNISING THE BEST PR AND COMMUNICATIONS PROFESSIONALS ACROSS THE GLOBE

-Brand new for 2022, the PRCA Platinum Awards are designed to recognise and celebrate the very highest standards in global public relations.
+Returning for a second year, the PRCA Platinum Awards are designed to recognise and celebrate the very highest standards in global public relations.
 The Awards offer organisations and individuals the opportunity to benchmark their work against the leading practitioners and teams from around the world.

 Entry to the Platinum Awards is available exclusively to award-winning agencies, teams and individuals, as well as those who’ve been shortlisted in awards programmes within the past 12 months.
 The Awards pit leading entries from around the world against each other to showcase and reward the very best in global communications.